- Explain the brain functions involved in memory; recognize the roles of the hippocampus, amygdala, and cerebellum in memory

 Watch this video to learn more about flashbulbs memories, and why some of these vivid memories aren’t always as accurate as we may believe.

 A flashbulb memory is an exceptionally clear recollection of an important event (Figure 2).
 Where were you when you first heard about the 9/11 terrorist attacks?
 Most likely you can remember where you were and what you were doing.
 In fact, a Pew Research Center (2011) survey found that for those Americans who were age 8 or older at the time of the event, 97% can recall the moment they learned of this event, even a decade after it happened.

 I was sitting there, and my Chief of Staff—well, first of all, when we walked into the classroom, I had seen this plane fly into the first building.
 There was a TV set on.
 And you know, I thought it was pilot error and I was amazed that anybody could make such a terrible mistake.
 (Greenberg, 2004, p.
 2)

-Contrary to what President Bush recalled, no one saw the first plane hit, except people on the ground near the twin towers.
-The first plane was not videotaped because it was a normal Tuesday morning in New York City, until the first plane hit.
+Contrary to what President Bush stated, no one saw the first plane hit, except people on the ground near the twin towers.
+Video footage of the first plane was not recorded because it was a normal Tuesday morning, until the first plane hit.

 Do you remember where you were when you heard about the school shooting at Marjorie Douglas High School?
 Who were you with and what were you doing?
 What did you talk about?
 Can you contact those people you were with?
 Do they have the same memories as you or do they have different memories?

 Describe a flashbulb memory of a significant event in your life.